OutSystems/docs-odc/src/eap/building-apps/workflows/add-human-activity.md

 In the workflow editor for **HumanActivityNode**:

 * Specify a task and assign it to an end-user of your ODC app.
-You can manually change the user ID at runtime in ODC Studio using the [HumanActivityAssign](#manually-assign-or-re-assign-human-activity-to-a-different-user) API to assign a task to a different end-user.
+You can change the user ID programmatically in ODC Studio using the [HumanActivityAssign](#programmatic-assign) API to assign a task to a different end-user.

     **Note**: You must develop your own custom notifications using the **HumanActivityInstance** entity to remind users of pending tasks.